giry-dev/mangrove-docs/docs/terms/hook.md

 ---
 id: hook
+title: Hook
-hoverText: an internal function of the maker contract that can be overriden to change the default behavior of the offer logic.
+hoverText: An internal function of the maker contract that can be overridden to change the default behavior of the offer logic.
-title: Contract hook
 ---

-# Contract hook

-A maker contract's **hook** is an internal function that can be overriden to change the default behavior of an offer logic.
+A maker contract's **hook** is an internal function that can be overridden to change the default behavior of an offer logic.
 We list [here](../strat-lib/technical-references/main-hooks.md) the main available hooks.